FantasticDoodle/QuickArchSetup/README.md

 ## Running
 the ```wget``` command will only download the text file, you need to use the command ```mv (downloaded filename) filename.sh```. you can run it by doing ```sudo sh filename.sh```.

+## Notes
+ -- xorg and xorg-xinit need to be installed seperatley